 “We are thrilled and very proud for winning this challenge for the second time in a row.
 It is extremely important for us to provide the best filtering solution and closed loop service to our customers.
 This comes as a result of hard work, dedication, and expertise of the whole PlanetCare team and I couldn’t be prouder of them.
 Our filters are extensively and continuously internally tested, but it’s the independent testing such as this that is crucial for validation and full transparency.
-We are very grateful to the Swedish Environmental Protection agency for facilitating this much-needed innovation competition,” said Mojca Zupan, PlanetCare’s Founder and CEO.
+We are very grateful to RISE Research Institutes of Sweden for facilitating this much-needed innovation competition,” said Mojca Zupan, PlanetCare’s Founder and CEO.

 Here's a sneak-peek into our lab where all the magic (and laundry) happens. ?